AndyFerrie/International-Space-Station/README.md

 ### The challenge

 This is a tutorial project from The Coding Train focused on working with data and APIs in JavaScript.
-It fetches JSON data from the Where The ISS at? website and uses the realtime Longitude and Latitude coordinates to plot the Space Station's location on a map.
+It fetches JSON data from the 'Where the ISS at?' website and uses the realtime Longitude and Latitude coordinates to plot the Space Station's location on a map.
 The map is displayed via the Leaflet JavaScript library and uses tiles from the OpenStreetMap project.
 The data is refreshed once a second using setInterval().

 ### Screenshot